Knaut-007/Clustering-Dim-Reduction-ML/notes.md

   Algorithms like Naive Bayes require numeric target variables.
 - **Why scale features?**
   K-Means clustering and Naive Bayes are sensitive to feature scales.
 Standardizing prevents features with larger ranges from dominating the model.

+## 5. Train-Test Split and Baseline Model

+### Code Explanation

+- **Train-Test Split:**
+  The dataset is split into training (80%) and testing (20%) sets using `train_test_split`.
+This allows us to evaluate model performance on unseen data.
+- **Baseline Model:**
+  We use a `GaussianNB` (Gaussian Naive Bayes) classifier as a baseline.
+The model is trained on all 561 features.
+- **Pipeline:**
+  The pipeline structure allows easy swapping or adding of preprocessing/modeling steps.

+### Theoretical Notes

+- **Why split the data?**
+  To evaluate how well the model generalizes to new, unseen samples.
+- **Why use a baseline model?**
+  The baseline provides a reference point to compare the effectiveness of dimensionality reduction and feature selection later.